Kuuuube/ankihaptics/README.md

     - `Strength` Strength to activate at when pressing the again button.

+    - `Duration` Duration to activate for when pressing the again button.

 - `Hard Button` Checks whether a command can be sent when pressing the hard button.

     - `Strength` Strength to activate at when pressing the hard button.

+    - `Duration` Duration to activate for when pressing the hard button.

 - `Good Button` Checks whether a command can be sent when pressing the good button.

     - `Strength` Strength to activate at when pressing the good button.

+    - `Duration` Duration to activate for when pressing the good button.

 - `Easy Button` Checks whether a command can be sent when pressing the easy button.

     - `Strength` Strength to activate at when pressing the easy button.

+    - `Duration` Duration to activate for when pressing the easy button.

 - `Show Question` Checks whether a command can be sent when showing a card.

     - `Strength` Strength to activate at when showing a card.

+    - `Duration` Duration to activate for when showing a card.

 - `Show Answer` Checks whether a command can be sent when flipping a card.

     - `Strength` Strength to activate at when flipping a card.

+    - `Duration` Duration to activate for when flipping a card.

 ### Streaks